 when the song merged with my own thoughts, but my own voice somehow joined the

+other one.
 It’s okay.
 Everything’s going to be all right.
 Just quiet

 down.
 Relax.
 Everything’s okay.
 You’re okay.
 Just step inside.